 At times, on your Windows computer, you may get a message box stating: This program might not have installed correctly.
 This is the Program Compatibility Assistant informing you about a possibility of a program not installing itself correctly on Windows, and as such, is rather helpful.

 This program might not have installed correctly

-But if you get this message in spite of having installed the program correctly and if for some reason, you’d like to disable this message, this is how you can do it!
+If you get this message in spite of having installed the program correctly and if for some reason, you’d like to disable this message, this is how you can do it.

 Type services.msc in start search and hit Enter to open the Services console.